Thermal Shock in Coffee: 8 Things You Should Know

 In the wine industry, it has been found that when fermentation occurs at a temperature of 15°C, the formation of volatile compounds associated with fresh and fruity aromas is promoted.
 At 28°C, floral and tropical fruit aromas such as banana and pineapple are accentuated instead.

-Therefore, more attention was placed into the selection of yeast strains adapted to lower temperature ranges between 13 and 15°C.
+Therefore, more attention was placed on the selection of yeast strains adapted to lower temperature ranges between 13 and 15°C.

 This allows wine producers to create wine profiles according to consumer preferences by controlling fermentation temperatures and the microbial strains involved in each phase of the process.